SublimeText/Ceedling/README.md

 `project_options` provides additional control over project creation.

-Options listed are disabled by default.
-Adding a setting to `project_options` will enable.
+Options are disabled by default.
+Adding an option to `project_options` will enable.

 ```
 --docs  "Add docs in project vendor directory"